 Instead of relying on the same tired events for your professional development, try something completely different.
 Sessions should be applicable to your job, but ideally will encourage you to approach your tasks from a new perspective.

-For more where this came from, check out the complete post at Intuit's Fast Track blog.
+For the rest, check out Intuit's Fast Track blog.